kode-ninja/sw/README.md

   - `playlist:remove` - user finished to watch a video and requests its removal from the list

 ### Suggested optimizations
-Background: Unlike the current implementation, in which the playlist is stored in-memory, in production it will be persisted in a DB (to persist the playlist in case of server restart or crash).
+Background: Unlike this project's implementation, in which the playlist is stored in-memory, in production it will be persisted in a DB (restore-able in case of server restart or crash).

 #### In-memory data store
 To optimize `playlist:get` requests, the playlist can be loaded into memory (from DB) and serve clients from memory